 Does your client need to worry about social engineering at their small-to-medium-sized business (SMB)?
 They do if they use bank accounts and handle sensitive information such as employee records.
 And that’s pretty much every business that exists.

 But we’re a small enterprise, your clients may say.
 Yes, those hackers from China, Russia and North Korea typically go after bigger corporations, but that doesn’t mean your SMB client is safe.
-Cyber security leader Symantech’s 2018 Internet Security Threat Report said that there was an equal number of email-borne malware attacks targeting smaller companies and large enterprises.
+Cyber security leader Symantech’s 2022 Internet Security Threat Report said that there was an equal number of email-borne malware attacks targeting smaller companies and large enterprises, and ransomware continues to be the main threat.
 In fact, 43 percent of “spear phishing” attacks in recent years were aimed at small businesses.
 (Spear phishing tricks the intended victim into providing personal information such as bank accounts that he wouldn’t typically give so easily.
 Hackers can provide enough personal information about the intended victim to be more believable than the typical wide-spread phishing emails that we’ve all learned to delete.)

 So, let’s start with a definition of social engineering and provide some scenarios that occur all-too-often.
 First thing your client needs to know is that social engineering fraud relies heavily on human interaction, usually tricking people into breaking normal security procedures.

 Most of us have learned not to use “Password123” or “010101” as our password.
 We know to change them a few times a year, and use a combination of letters, symbols and numbers.
 Consequently, hacking has become just a little more difficult – or at least, more sophisticated.